joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

 (ii) the Facility Agent is disputing in good faith whether it is contractually obliged to make the payment in question;

-# "Increase Confirmation"
+# Increase Confirmation

 means a confirmation substantially in the form set out in schedule 12 (Form of Increase Confirmation);

-# "Increase Lender"
+# Increase Lender

 has the meaning given to that term in clause 2.2 (Increase);

-# "Information Package"
+# Information Package

 means the Reports and the Base Case Model;

-# "Insolvency Event"
+# Insolvency Event

 in relation to a Senior Finance Party means that the Senior Finance Party: